-Title 34 CFR Part 303 for B-3 (Birth to 3) services requires all health, social service, education, and tribal programs receiving federal funds, including Medicaid providers, to do the following:
+Title 34 CFR Part 303 for Birth to 3 services requires all health, social service, education, and tribal programs receiving federal funds, including Medicaid providers, to do the following:

-- Identify children who may be eligible for B-3 services.
-These children must be referred to the appropriate county B-3 program within two working days of identification.
+- Identify children who may be eligible for Birth to 3 services.
+These children must be referred to the appropriate county Birth to 3 program within two working days of identification.
 This includes children with developmental delays, atypical development, disabilities, and children who are substantiated as abused or neglected.
-For example, if a provider's health exam or developmental screen indicates that a child may have a qualifying disability or developmental delay, the child must be referred to the county B-3 program for evaluation.
-(Providers are encouraged to explain the need for the B-3 referral to the child's parents or guardians.) - Cooperate and participate with B-3 service coordination as indicated in the child's IFSP (Individualized Family Services Plan).
-B-3 services must be provided by providers who are employed by, or under agreement with, a B-3 agency to provide B-3 services. - Deliver B-3 services in the child's natural environment, unless otherwise specified in the IFSP.
+For example, if a provider's health exam or developmental screen indicates that a child may have a qualifying disability or developmental delay, the child must be referred to the county Birth to 3 program for evaluation.
+(Providers are encouraged to explain the need for the Birth to 3 referral to the child's parents or guardians.) - Cooperate and participate with Birth to 3 service coordination as indicated in the child's IFSP (Individualized Family Services Plan).
+Birth to 3 services must be provided by providers who are employed by, or under agreement with, a Birth to 3 agency to provide Birth to 3 services. - Deliver Birth to 3 services in the child's natural environment, unless otherwise specified in the IFSP.
 The child's natural environment includes the child's home and other community settings where children without disabilities participate.
-(Hospitals contracting with a county to provide therapy services in the child's natural environment must receive separate certification as a therapy group to be reimbursed for these therapy services.) - Assist parents or guardians of children receiving B-3 services to maximize their child's development and participate fully in implementation of their child's IFSP.
+(Hospitals contracting with a county to provide therapy services in the child's natural environment must receive separate certification as a therapy group to be reimbursed for these therapy services.) - Assist parents or guardians of children receiving Birth to 3 services to maximize their child's development and participate fully in implementation of their child's IFSP.
 For example, an occupational therapist is required to work closely with the child's parents and caretakers to show them how to perform daily tasks in ways that maximize the child's potential for development.